 In 2013, Canada changed sentencing laws to require anyone convicted of an offence (or discharged) to pay a mandatory “victim surcharge” regardless of whether or not they can afford to pay the fine.

 Every person convicted of a criminal offence was required to pay a “victim surcharge”, regardless of whether or not they can afford to pay the fine.
 The mandatory fine is very difficult for poor people to pay.
 Failure to pay the fine could have very serious consequences, including jail.
 Social assistance rates in Ontario are very low, and as a result, social assistance recipients are very harshly affected by the victim surcharge.
 Those who are not poor do not face the same hardships.

 The victim surcharge was challenged in a number of cases on the grounds that it is a violation of the right to liberty and security of the person (section 7 of the Charter) as well as the right to be free from “cruel and unusual punishment” (section 12 of the Charter).

 In R. v.
 Michael, the Ontario Court of Justice found that the mandatory fine violated the Charter.
 The Crown appealed that decision to the Superior Court of Justice and ISAC intervened to argue that poor people shouldn’t be given what are in effect harsher sentences than other people.
 That appeal was resolved without a hearing.

 Unfortunately, the Court of Appeal dismissed the appeal, and upheld the surcharge.

 This issue was heard by the Supreme Court of Canada in four cases, Boudreault v. the Queen, Larocque v.
 R, Eckstein v.
 R and Tinker et. al. v.
-Queen, on April 17 and 18.
-ISAC was granted intervenor status in both cases in coalition with Colour of Poverty – Colour of Change.
+Queen.
+ISAC was granted intervenor status in all of the cases in coalition with Colour of Poverty – Colour of Change.
 Avvy Go from the Chinese and Southeast Asian Legal Clinic and Shalini Konaur from the South Asian Legal Clinic of Ontario (SALCO) co-counselled with ISAC in this important case.
 Our intervention emphasized the importance of an equality analysis in cases involving criminal law and personal liberty, and the disproportionate impact of this law on people living in poverty.